Data protection

 Value: WqTUmlnmv_qXyi_DGNPLESKnRNrpgXoy1K-pAZtAkMbHI-111841788-8

-Purpose: This cookie is set by DoubleClick (which is owned by Google) to register and report a user’s interactions with advertisements.
-With it, ad effectiveness can be measured, and appropriate optimisation measures can be taken.
+Purpose: This cookie is set by the company DoubleClick (also owned by Google) to register and report a user's actions on the website in relation to advertisements.
+This allows the effectiveness of the advertising to be measured and appropriate optimization measures to be taken.
 IDE is stored in browsers under the domain doubleclick.net.

 Name: 1P_JAR